akramhusseini/my-portfolio/README.md

 # my-portfolio
-this is my professional portfolio
+this is my professional portfolio> it uses AWS and reactJS.